MH261102/Codecademy-Projects/README.md

 ## Introduction

 This repository is a compilation of projects I have worked on while learning coding through Codecademy.
-Currently, it contains Python implementations of the Battleship game, a Rock, Paper, Scissors game, and a Unit Converter.
+Currently, it contains Python implementations of the Battleship game, Blackjack game, Rock, Paper, Scissors game, and a Unit Converter.

 ## Projects